Shooting at Scottsdale grocery store: 1 dead, 1 hospitalized

 (Albertsons Photo)

-PHOENIX – One man died and another was in critical condition after a shooting at a Scottsdale grocery store on Tuesday evening, authorities said.
+PHOENIX – One man was killed and another was critically wounded in a shooting at a Scottsdale grocery store on Tuesday evening, authorities said.

 Officers responded to the incident inside the Albertsons at Scottsdale and Thomas roads around 5:30 p.m., according to the Scottsdale Police Department.